FabienFerrero/UCA_Board/Arduino_Code/LORAWAN/OTAA/LED_CONTROLLER/readme.md

 * Control a RGB LED
 * Cayenne LPP Payload

-The luminosity of each color can be adjusted from 0 to 255.
+The luminosity of each color can be adjusted from 0 to 255 using Cayenne my devices

 <img src="https://github.com/FabienFerrero/UCA_Board/blob/master/documents/pictures/cayenne_LED.png">